 - Unless students are in a group class, instrument lessons tend to be one-on-one.
 This does help students develop a closer relationship with their teacher over time.

-- Instrument lessons ideally includes the teacher demonstrating AND having the student show how they will practice on their own during the week.
+- Instrument lessons ideally include the teacher demonstrating AND having the student show how they will practice on their own during the week.

 - Sports & dance would be more likely to include more specialist classes the student attends during the week.